The History of Gail Borden, Jr.

 The first Elsie was a registered Jersey heifer selected while participating in Borden's 1939 New York World's Fair "Rotolactor" exhibit (a cow 'merry-go-round' that could milk cows much faster and more efficiently).

 Elsie was a smash, and the Borden display was a big success.
-Elsie gave a "Bovine Ball" for the press at the end of the season, and this proved so popular that other appearances followed.
+Elsie gave a "Bovine Ball" for the press at the season's end, which proved so popular that other appearances followed.

 According to Ad Age magazine, Elsie became one of the top 10 advertising symbols of the twentieth century.